kursad-k/awesome-o3de/README.md

 # awesome-o3de
-Link farm form the O3DE engine
+Link farm for the O3DE engine

 # Tutorials